uchicago-cs/cmsc23300/website/project2_tips.rst

 - Make sure you've read all the pages listed under "General" in the main `Projects <projects.html>`_ page.
-- Double-check that your repository has a single ``chirc`` directory in it, and that the chirc files are in that directory.
+- Double-check that your repository has a single ``chitcp`` directory in it, and that the chirc files are in that directory.
 If the chirc files (``README``, ``src/``, ...) are in the top level of your repository, they will not be graded.
 Make sure you follow the exact instructions in `Uploading the initial code to your repository <initial_code.html>`_.